 - 1 tsp each: smoked paprika, dried oregano, cumin

 - In a high speed blender add crushed tomatoes, broth, roasted peppers and tomato paste.
 Blend until smooth.

-- Place the breadcrumbs and milk in a large bowl and mix well to combine.
+- For the meatballs, place the breadcrumbs and milk in a large bowl and mix well to combine.
 Set aside for 5 minutes.

 - In the meantime, cut the eggplant, slice the shallot and mince the garlic.

 - Add the beef, egg, garlic, ricotta, seasoning, salt and pepper to the breadcrumbs.
 Mix just until combined, using your hands.
-Roll the meat into balls.
+Roll the meat into 2-tablespoon sized balls.

 - In a large oven-proof skillet, heat 3 tbsp olive oil over medium heat.
 Brown meatballs on all sides, remove from skillet.

-- Stir in tomato sauce, salt, pepper and the seasoning.
+- Stir in prepared tomato sauce, salt, pepper, paprika, oregano, thyme, basil and chili flakes.
 Bring to a boil, cover and simmer on very low heat for 8 minutes until the sauce has thickened slightly.
 Stir from time to time with a wooden spoon.
 If needed, add a little bit of water.

 - In the meantime, preheat the oven to 200°C/400°F.

 - Add meatballs to the sauce, simmer for 5 minutes or until the orzo is al dente.
 Sprinkle with mozzarella and fresh thyme.
 Place in the oven until the mozzarella is melted and golden, about 10 minutes.
 Serve!

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.